lukaveck1/fileShareApi/README.md

 We can test with simple GET request to retrieve data and no authorization and then add token and do a GET/POST request to see if everything is working.

-i.
-Try GET request without token
+* Try GET request without token

 ![GET with no token.](public/readme_images/test_1.png)

-ii.
-Try GET request with token
+* Try GET request with token

 ![GET with token.](public/readme_images/test_1.png)

-iii.
-Try POST request with token - we upload a file!
+* Try POST request with token - we upload a file!

 ![POST with token.](public/readme_images/test_1.png)

-iv.
-Try GET request of all data again and check if file is in database
+* Try GET request of all data again and check if file is in database

 ![Get and database.](public/readme_images/test_1.png)